 University at Albany Β· Undergraduate Cybersecurity Researcher

-Building expertise in Network Defense, Zero Trust Architecture, Cryptography, Threat Intelligence, and IoT security through active research at the Center for Computational Research and hands-on security projects.
+Building expertise in Network Defense, Zero Trust Architecture, Cryptography, Threat Intelligence, and IoT security through active research at University at Albany and hands-on security projects.

 I'm a cybersecurity student and undergraduate researcher at University at Albany with a passion for protecting digital assets and understanding the evolving threat landscape.
 Through my work at the Center for Computational Research and Interships, I'm developing hands-on expertise in Zero Trust Architecture, IoT security, Cryptography, Threat Intelligence, and AI-assisted malware analysis β translating academic research into practical security insights.